 Putting up bee houses will increase my chances of getting stung

 Bee houses are not the same as bee hives, which are occupied by honey bees.
 Bee houses are for solitary bees, which do not sting humans.
 There is absolutely no risk and no downside to putting up a bee house.
-You will be helping bees out enormously by reducing the distance they have to travel to find nectar and pollen.
+You will be helping some bee species out by reducing the distance they have to travel to find nectar and pollen.
 The same is also true with allowing bees to nest in the ground in your garden.
 Some people imagine that bee houses will be swarming with bees and will therefore be alarming to people nearby.
 The insect activity around bee houses is fairly low key.
 Most people will take no notice of them.
+If you do put in a bee house, then it is important to keep it clean.
+Read about bee shelters.

 Gardens look better with exotic plants